 Anne C. Beal, M.D., M.P.H., is dedicated to improving health care in the US, particularly for vulnerable patient groups.
 Her career is devoted to providing access to high quality health care and has included delivering healthcare services, teaching, research, public health, and philanthropy.

-Dr. Beal is the Global Head of Patient Solutions for Sanofi, an integrated, global healthcare company focused on patient needs and engaged in the research, development, manufacturing and marketing of healthcare products.
-In that role, she is supporting a culture of patient-centeredness that ensures patients, their needs and priorities, come first in all of the work of Sanofi.
+Dr. Beal is the former Chief Patient Officer and Global Head of Patient Solutions for Sanofi, an integrated, global healthcare company focused on patient needs and engaged in the research, development, manufacturing and marketing of healthcare products.
+In that role, she supported a culture of patient-centeredness that ensured patients, their needs and priorities, were first in all of the work of Sanofi.

 Prior to that, she was the Deputy Executive Director and Chief Engagement Officer for The Patient-Centered Outcomes Research Institute (PCORI) in the U.S., which was created by the Affordable Care Act to improve health care delivery and outcomes by helping people make informed health care decisions based on research that is guided by patients, caregivers and the broader health care community.
 As PCORI’s first Chief Officer for Engagement, Dr. Beal was charged with ensuring that the voices of patients and other stakeholders are reflected in their research portfolio.
 In her role as Deputy Executive Director, she helped to see that PCORI worked efficiently and effectively to carry out its mission as the nation’s largest research institute focused on patient-centered outcomes research.